Skip to main content

 Rules

-The authorization or prohibition applies to the actions, resources, and principals added to the rule.
+The allow or deny rule applies to actions, resources, and users added to the rule.

-If a policy contains multiple rules, they are applied as follows:
+If a policy contains several rules, they are applied as follows:

-- if at least one permissive rule is met, access will be allowed;
+• if at least one allow rule is met, access will be allowed;

-- if at least one deny rule is executed, access will be denied;
+• if at least one deny rule is met, access will be denied;

-- if both permissive and deny rules are executed simultaneously, access will be denied;
+• if both allow and deny rules are met, access will be denied;

-- if no rule is executed, access will be denied.
+• if no rules are met, access will be denied.

 The rule applies to requests from principals (users):

-- user identifiers are specified for authorized requests of certain users ((( you can view the service user identifier in the control panel);
+• for authorized requests from specific users, specify user identifiers (you can view the service user identifier in the control panel);

-- to all authorized and unauthorized requests, indicated by the
+• for all authorized requests, indicated by the * symbol.

-You can only add users with control panel access as principals when configuring the policy through the control panel.
+You can only add users with access to the control panel as principals when configuring a policy through the control panel.

 Resources

-Resources - a bucket or a set of objects to which the rule will apply.
-Only resources related to the bucket for which the policy is configured can be specified.
+Resources are a bucket or a set of objects to which the rule applies.
+You can only specify resources associated with the bucket for which the policy is being configured.

 Actions